February 8th 2026 sees the biggest event on the USA’s sporting calendar: get ready NFL fans, it’s Super Bowl Sunday.

 Traditional pre-match entertainment at the Super Bowl this year sees Grammy-winning artists Brandi Carlile singing “America the Beautiful” and R&B breakout artist Coco Jones performing “Lift Every Voice and Sing”.
 Puerto Rican singer/songwriter and rapper Bad Bunny, aka the King of Latin Trap, will be headlining the Super Bowl LX halftime show, with multi-award winning Grammy-nominated singer/songwriter Charlie Puth singing the National Anthem.

+Music fan?
 The infamous Bad Sports crew is making a comeback to East London with their legendary Super Bowl Party.
-Expect their signature over-the-top fun, with partners Jack Daniel’s, Herradura Tequila and Stiegl ensuring mountains of wings, buckets of beer and shots for days.
-House DJs The Prosecction Boyz, will spin tracks from the Big Easy, while a pre-game quiz offers the chance to win prizes including the highly-coveted Bad Sports T-shirt.
+Expect their signature over-the-top fun and music from house DJs The Prosecction Boyz, while competitions offer the chance to win prizes including the highly-coveted Bad Sports T-shirt.
 Tickets from £5.00.

 Hard Rock Cafe

 Traditionalist?
 Head over to the first ever Hard Rock Cafe from 10pm for a night of big screen NFL action, competitions and prizes.
-Tickets start at £64.95 but include entry, a reserved seat, 2 Budweisers and 3 items from the Tailgate Menu, featuring nachos, wings, ribs, sliders, chicken tenders, onion rings and cheese fries.
-New for this year is a VIP pre-party upgrade option which gets you entry from 8pm, live DJ & entertainment, a cheerleader meet & greet, priority reserved seating, beer and snacks on arrival and a goody bag in addition to the beers and food in the standard package.
+Tickets start at £64.95 but include entry, a reserved seat, 2 Budweisers and 2 items from the Tailgate Menu, featuring nachos, wings, ribs, sliders, onion rings and loaded tater tots.

 Book here